kerbyfc/jacket.js/README.md

 #### 1. Conception

+Ask yourself:
-Ask yourself: "How much i need to get stacktrace when an error occurs on client side?"
+"How much i need of getting stack trace when an error occurs on client side?".
 I want it badly, especially in production.
 <br/>If you think too, I suppose that jacket - is what you need.

 However, you can handle stack trace only by "try & catch" construction, because window.onerror handler does not provide that.

 * And what you might to do in this case?
 * How to rid yourself from this boring work?
+* How to speed up searching of code mistakes?
 * Is there any way of easy code' wrapping?

 Actual questions, aren't they?